AndersenLab/dry-guide/docs/pipelines/pipeline-wiGATK.md

 ## --sample_sheet

-The sample sheet is automatically generated from `alignment-nf`.
+The sample sheet is automatically generated from `alignment-nf` in the output folder under the name `sample_sheet_for_seq_sheet_ALL.tsv`.
 The sample sheet contains 5 columns as detailed below:

 | strain   | bam   | bai   | coverage  | percent_mapped   |
 |:----|:-------|:------|:-----------|:-------------|